maithilimahadik/Travel-Booking-Application/README.md

 pip install -r requirements.txt

 4. Configure Database Using MySQL
-1. Install MySQL server locally and create a database travel_db.
+a.
+Install MySQL server locally and create a database travel_db.
-2. Update DATABASES config in settings.py with your MySQL username and password as given below:
+b.
+Update DATABASES config in settings.py with your MySQL username and password as given below:

 DATABASES = {
     'default': {